SaschaWillems/ModernVkTriangle/README.md

 };
 ```

 Instead of having separate buffers for vertices and indices, we'll put both into the same buffer.
-That explains why the `size` of the buffer is calculated from the size of both vertices and index vectors.
+Hence why the `size` of the buffer is calculated from the size of both vertices and index vectors.
 The buffer [`usage`](https://docs.vulkan.org/refpages/latest/refpages/source/VkBufferUsageFlagBits.html) bit mask combination of `VK_BUFFER_USAGE_VERTEX_BUFFER_BIT` and `VK_BUFFER_USAGE_INDEX_BUFFER_BIT` signals that intended use case to the driver.

-Similar to creating images earlier on we use VMA to allocate the buffer for storing vertex and index data.
+Similar to creating images earlier on we use VMA to allocate the buffer for storing vertex and index data:

 ```cpp
 VmaAllocationCreateInfo bufferAllocCI{